edelveiss/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+With Express we can build RESTful web services that work with JSON.
+Main features of Express are Middleware, Routing, and Convenience Helpers.

 - [ ] Describe Middleware?

+We can use Express Middleware to add features to Express.
+Middleware is an array of functions that get executed in the order they are introduced into the server code.
+There are different types of middleware:

+- Built-in middleware.
+- Third-party middleware.
+- Custom middleware.

 - [ ] Describe a Resource?

+Principles of REST (Representational State Transfer):

+- everything is a resource (a user, a blog post, a comment etc.)
+- each resource is accessible via unique URI.
+We are using resource names and HTTP methods to define these URIs.
+- communication is done over the stateless protocol (HTTP)

-- [ ] What can the API return to help clients know if a request was successful?
+* [ ] What can the API return to help clients know if a request was successful?

+A status code of 200-299 means Successful responses: ex:
+200 OK,
+201 Created,
+202 Accepted,
+204 No Content

 - [ ] How can we partition our application into sub-applications?

+Express provides a way to break the application into different request handlers for each URL+HTTP method combination.
+It is called Routing.
+We can have a single URL per resource and execute different code based on the HTTP Method used.

 ## Minimum Viable Product